A little history….

 We organise occasional social events too!

-We have an Annual General Meeting for the whole club, and the committee meets through the year.
+Towards the end of each year we have an Annual General Meeting for the whole club, and the committee meets through the year.

 The Constitution and Rules of the club are attached here.